Christine Blasey Ford attorneys: Kavanaugh investigation a 'stain' on the FBI

 - Christine Blasey Ford chokes up: I'm terrified

-- Brett Kavanaugh and Christine Blasey Ford receiving death threats
+- Christine Blasey Ford to speak with FBI about death threats